timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/guide/choosing-model.md

+---
+title: 'Choosing Model: Hashbrown React Docs'
+meta:
+  - name: description
+    content: 'Hashbrown''s React SDK supports a variety of LLM providers and models.
+You can specify the model to use by passing the model option to any of the React hooks, such as useChat, useCompletion, useStructuredChat, or useStructuredCompletion.'
+---
 # Choosing Model

 Hashbrown's React SDK supports a variety of LLM providers and models.
 You can specify the model to use by passing the `model` option to any of the React hooks, such as `useChat`, `useCompletion`, `useStructuredChat`, or `useStructuredCompletion`.